asconix-old/hetzner-bootstrap-freebsd/README.md

 3. Log into the rescue system and launch the installation
 4. Reboot
 5. Verify installation (very basic check but can be overwritten)
-6. Copy your local ssh public-key into root's .authorized_keys
+6. Copy your local SSH public-key into root's `.authorized_keys`
 7. Adds the generated server key into your `$HOME/.ssh/known_hosts` file
 8. Execute `post_install` hooks (optional)